colias-palaeno/microphone-visualiser/README.md

 # microphone-visualiser
-Uses Javascript and the Zim Javascript Canvas to graph audio from a microphone.
+Uses JavaScript and the Zim JavaScript Canvas to graph audio from a microphone.